ibexa/documentation-developer/docs/guide/site_factory.md

                 site_skeleton_remote_id: 3bed95afb1f8126f06a3c464e461e1ae66
     ```

-    Now, you can choose a design with defined Site skeleton, and decide if you want to use its skeleton by toggling **Generate site using site skeleton**.
+    Now, you can choose design with defined Site skeleton, and decide if you want to use its skeleton by toggling **Generate site using site skeleton**.

     ## Disable Site Factory

     Enabled Site Factory may cause following performance issues: